cult-of-coders/grapher/docs/linking_collections.md

 # Linking Collections

-Let's learn what types of links we can do between collections, and what is the best way to do them.
+Let's learn what type of links we can define between collections, and what is the best way to do them.

-First, we begin with an illustration of the power of Grapher:
+First, we begin with an illustration of the power of Grapher.

-Let's assume our posts, contain a field, called `authorId` which represents an actual `_id` from `Meteor.users`, if you wanted to get the post and the author's name, you had to first fetch the post, and then get the author's name based on his `_id`.
+Let's assume our `posts` collection, contains a field, called `authorId` which represents an actual `_id` from `Meteor.users`, if you wanted to get the post and the author's name, you had to first fetch the post, and then get the author's name based on his `_id`.

-Something like:
 ```js
 Meteor.methods({
     getPost({postId}) {